DileepNimantha/to-do-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Initial Setup

+Clone the repository and in the project root run:

+### `npm install`

+Then cd to todo-api directory and run:

+### `npm install`

-In the project directory, you can run:
+Then in the project root directory, you can run:

 ### `npm run dev`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\